doitsujin/dxvk/README.md

 ### Uninstall
 In order to remove DXVK from a prefix, remove the DLLs and DLL overrides, and run wineboot -u to restore the original DLL files.

+In a default Wine prefix that would be as follows:
 ```
 export WINEPREFIX=/path/to/wineprefix
 rm $WINEPREFIX/drive_c/windows/system32/d3d8.dll